SCOLIOSIS OR SPINE SURGERY DAY

 For your safety, do not eat, drink or chew gum after midnight the night before your surgery.
 This includes water, hard candy and gum.
 If instructed by your physician or requested by a nurse, you may take prescription medications with a sip of water.
 You may brush your teeth and rinse your mouth.

 Day of Surgery for Scoliosis or Spine Surgery

 If you’re planning to have surgery, you’ll want to spend some time preparing.
 That means taking care of your health, learning as much as you can about the procedure, and getting to know the people who will be taking care of you.
-Planning ahead can help ensure you have a successful procedure and heal faster with a smooth recovery.
+Furthermore, planning ahead can help ensure you have a successful procedure and heal faster with a smooth recovery.